 Two souls, alas, are housed within my breast.
 And each will wrestle for the mastery there. ~Johann Wolfgang von Goethe

 Inner conflict is the result of two opposing motivations inside one person.
-These motivations may be based on conflicting beliefs or conflicting needs.
+Self-conflicted motivations may be based on conflicting beliefs or conflicting needs.